TalAter/SpeechKITT/docs/README.md

 <!-- Start src/speechkitt.js -->

+# Getting Started

+The quickest way to get started is described in the project's [README](https://github.com/TalAter/SpeechKITT/blob/master/README.md).

+Additional details and methods to interact with KITT are described below.

+# API Reference

 ## setStartCommand(callback, [context])

 Define the function that should be called in order to start speech recognition.